 - Semi-private HLS adaptive streaming video and audio

 - Protected download links via signed URLs (expires in time) to any file type on AWS.

-- Public Youtube video and external media (not served via AWS)
+- Public External media (not served via AWS)

 The protected download link feature is very useful to provide expiring links to any file type residing on AWS.

 Note: 360 VR video is not widely supported yet.
 It doesn't work on most mobiles and supports only the latest browsers.
 See https://www.jwplayer.com/blog/360-vr-part1-state-of-the-industry/ for more info.